-Humane Animal Rescue (HAR) strives to maintain a safe working environment for our animals, staff and volunteers.
+Humane Animal Rescue of Pittsburgh (HARP) strives to maintain a safe working environment for our animals, staff and volunteers.

 Information regarding the individual’s offense must be submitted to the Volunteer Coordinator, along with the request for community service assignment.
 Contact information for the individual’s probation officer or other court designee must be provided prior to beginning the assignment.

 Acceptance of court mandated community service applicants is at the discretion of Humane Animal Rescue of Pittsburgh.
 Only misdemeanor offenses will be accepted, and in cases involving illegal drugs, animal cruelty, domestic violence, child abuse, assault, sexual offenses, or theft, requests will be denied.

 - Court Appointed Community Service grants the individual the ability to complete community service hours, not to become a regular volunteer.

 - One no-call / no-show will result in automatic termination from the program.

 - Tardiness is unacceptable and will result in termination.

 - Individuals must arrive fifteen (15) minutes prior to the scheduled start time.